 If your business is large enough to have a management team, make sure you have the right people in place now.
 These people should be the people who you know will survive any changes to your business.
-Share your vision about what your business needs to look like to survive and agree an action plan and timescale with them.
+Share your vision about what your business needs to look like to survive and agree to an action plan and timescale with them.

 If your business is smaller and it’s just you in charge, act quickly and decisively to reshape the business to a profit.

 When things start to go wrong, many members of staff panic about the uncertainty of the future.
-They often think failure is inevitable which in turn makes failure more likely.
+They often think failure is inevitable, which in turn makes failure more likely.
 Recognise this quickly and persuade them there is hope.
 As the leader, you’ll have to work extra hard to ensure you achieve successes – however minor they may seem – until your staff can see that the business can survive.

-You may find some staff dig their heels in, hoping things will stay as they were because that looks less daunting than having to accept change.
+You may find some staff digs their heels in, hoping things will stay as they were because that looks less daunting than having to accept change.
 If they resist your changes, you may have to tell them that their choice is to change with the business or to leave.

 Act like a victor

-It is important that your staff and your customers see that the business is going to succeed and grow stronger, despite the credit crunch.
+It is vital that your staff and your customers see that the business is going to succeed and grow stronger, despite the credit crunch.
 Find some good news stories to publish about your business and get them on your website.
 Talk to the journalists at relevant trade magazines and regional newspapers and get your stories in print.

 Make sure your customers can see positives things happening in your business as well.
 Meet with them face to face where possible, and if you have a good news story, make sure they get to hear about it as well.
-It is especially true if you have to make people redundant – news like that travels fast – and it is important for your customers to see that positive things are happening as well.
+It is especially true if you have to make people redundant – news like that travels fast – and it is crucial for your customers to see that positive things are happening as well.

 Credit Crunch – Look for Opportunities